How to Introduce a Flexible Work Arrangement

 - Guidelines for Success (including hourly staff and salaried staff guidelines).

-The staff member prepares a written proposal for the unit head/supervisor requesting the flexible work arrangement, covering:
+The staff member prepares a proposal for discussion with the unit head/supervisor requesting the flexible work arrangement, covering:

 - Benefits to the students/university/department/unit